Functional Medicine has been gaining popularity in recent years, but what exactly is it?

 Because we are all unique, tests can be a really useful way of discovering what’s happening in the body at a biochemical level.

 Tests examine deficiencies, imbalances, dysfunctions and infections and can give the practitioner valuable insights into a patient’s personal health picture.

 Tests can measure what’s happening in a number of body systems.

-They can look at digestive function, for example the assimilation and absorptions of nutrients, and the state of the bowel microbiota.
+They can look at the digestive function, for example, the assimilation and absorptions of nutrients, and the state of the bowel microbiota.

 Other tests examine the body’s detoxification systems by assessing liver function, body toxicity, and detox pathways, the immune system, cardiovascular and lymphatic systems, or hormone balance.

 By selecting appropriate tests a practitioner can start to uncover what is happening in the body to produce the symptoms.